No9/clappr/README.md

 clappr
 ======

-An solution to the first world problem of hurting your hands at conferences
+A solution to the first world problem of hurting your hands at conferences when you clap too much.